• Skip to main content

 by Eva Howard

 Ellie is a novice nun who takes it upon herself to help feed the poor by hunting in the woods at night.
-But one night she is witness to the death of Robin Hood and discovers that one of the nuns is Maid Marian.
-The local evil Baron uses Ellie as a scapegoat by naming her as Robin’s killer, which turns the villagers against her.
+One night she is witness to the death of Robin Hood and discovers that one of the nuns is Maid Marian.
+The local evil Baron uses Ellie as a scapegoat by naming her as Robin's killer, which turns the villagers against her.
 Now, she and her new gang of friends make it their mission to prove who the real killer is.

 The Merry Adventures of Robin Hood